Support for research and practice

 Teaching a self-designed course during Wintersession

-• possess a GPA of 3.0 or higher
+• Possess a GPA of 3.0 or higher

-• have completed one of the following before submitting a proposal
+• Have completed one of the following before submitting a proposal

-• syllabus writing workshop offered by department
+• Syllabus writing workshop offered by department

 • Collegiate Teaching: Preparation + Reflection course offered by TLAD*